Top Earning CEO Gabelli Waives Pay To Cover Company Debts

 Waiving Gabelli’s compensation can boost the company’s cash position and ultimately its value, but it can also benefit the firm’s CEO personally.

-Those benefits can be achieved, potentially, in two ways, says Steven Goldburd, a tax partner at New York City based tax law firm Goldburd McCone LLP, who has not analyzed the company’s history and financials.
+Those benefits can be achieved, potentially, in two ways, says Steven Goldburd, a tax partner at New York City and Long Island based tax law firm Goldburd McCone LLP, who has not analyzed the company’s history and financials.

 “If he doesn’t take the paychecks, and because the debt is lowered and the stock price rises, he may end up getting more from the stock price than he would on his payroll,” Goldburd says.
 “That is a very, very good possibility.”